- PREPARE is cited in the UK Home Office ASPeL Project Licence Application Template for General Licences (under point D7.9)

 - The PREPARE guidelines are recommended by the University of Zurich, who offer guidance on study design.

-- Lund University in Sweden is in the process of embedding the PREPARE checklist in their requirements for scientists applying for permission to perform animal research.
+- Lund University in Sweden uses the PREPARE checklist in their requirements for scientists applying for permission to perform animal research.

 Please contact Adrian Smith at Norecopa for more information.